What Wetsuit Should I Buy For Surfing in Scotland?

 Instead, this is what we would recommend:

 • Spring/Summer/Autumn – A 5/4mm wetsuit.
 This will be slightly thicker than needed in the height of summer but not uncomfortable.
 This is the thickness of wetsuits we use at the school and it works well year round.
+If you go good quality 5/4mm wetsuit it should be good year round.

 • Winter – A 6/5mm wetsuit.
 For an experienced surfer that is comfortable in the elements at its coldest.